Addressing The Alarming Increase In Myopia Globally, Ojas Eye Hospital Offers Elita Silk, A Revolutionary Vision Correction Procedure In Western India - www.lokmattimes.com

 Addressing The Alarming Increase In Myopia Globally, Ojas Eye Hospital Offers Elita Silk, A Revolutionary Vision Correction Procedure In Western India

-PNN Mumbai (Maharashtra) [India], May 28: One of the most staggering trends in the Eye Care has been the ...
+Mumbai (Maharashtra) [India], May 28: One of the most staggering trends in the Eye Care has been the rapid ...

 Mumbai (Maharashtra) [India], May 28: One of the most staggering trends in the Eye Care has been the rapid rise of myopia (distance vision impairment).
-Today, around 30 per cent of the global population suffers from myopia, and it is projected to affect 50 per cent by 2050, making it an alarming issue, affecting 5 billion people!
+Today, around 30% of the global population suffers from myopia, and it is projected to affect 50% by 2050, making it an alarming issue, affecting 5 billion people!
 Treatment options for myopia include spectacles, contact lenses, or refractive surgery to correct a patient's refractive error and improve distance vision.

 Ojas Eye Hospital, recognized as a pioneer in advanced eye care, proudly announced the introduction of ELITA SILK, the latest and safest technology in laser vision correction, at its flagship facility in Bandra (W), Mumbai.
 It is the first eye hospital in Western India to adopt this ground-breaking technology.
 Patients recover within 12 to 24 hours' time period, fastest in history.
 Eye Hospital